n-saraseka/bad_apple_tiler/README.md

 Python ver.
 3.0 or later.

 # Setting up
-Download the code using the *Clone or Download/Download as ZIP* button and extract the archive to your chosen directory.
+Download the code by pressing the *Clone or Download/Download as ZIP* button and extract the archive to your chosen directory.
 You will need 3 files to run the tiling script: **the video** and **2 images** that will be used for tiling.
 There are example video and images in the repository, but you may replace them with your own.

 ## Video restrictions